datalad/datalad-blog/content/posts/git-worktree-workflow/index.md

 ○  yknyuprl jiameng.wu@gmail.com 2025-12-04 20:18:57 runs 25eff5ce
 │  update README.md
 ```
-The change 'kxqpponr' has been created in the main worktree during the plotting that happened in the 'runs' worktree on top of the 'empty' change from where I sent off the plotting jobs.
+The change `kxqpponr` has been created in the main worktree during the plotting that happened in the `runs` worktree on top of the `empty` change from where I sent off the plotting jobs.
 Now I can simply clean up with `jj abandon`.
 ```bash
 /M/d/L/code> jj abandon oq
 Abandoned 1 commits: